coderefinery/github-without-command-line/_episodes/01-intro.md

 - A commit is a snapshot of the project (like regularly taking a photo of your work).

-Four snapshots on one branch (c1 is the oldest, c4 the most recent snapshot):
+Four snapshots on one branch (c1 is the oldest, c4 the most recent snapshot, time arrow points up):

 ![]({{ site.baseurl }}/img/four-snapshots.svg)